davidsblog/stunnel4_config/README.md

 #Testing stunnel with this repository

 To test your installation, we assume that you have a working webserver on port 80, but nothing doing https on port 443.
-Then you can test https support.
+Then you can test some https requests after doing this:

     git clone https://github.com/davidsblog/stunnel4_config
     cd stunnel4_config
     ./make_cert.sh localhost
     sudo stunnel4 stunnel.config

-This will start stunnel using a self-signed certificate and forward https traffic to port 80.
+That will start stunnel using a self-signed certificate and forward https traffic to port 80.